magento/architecture/design-documents/storefront/configuraiton-propagation.md

 This kind of configuration has nothing to do with Storefront data itself, but is still necessary for the client to know how to display the data.

-This section describes possible implementation options, depending on the client use case.
+This section describes possible implementation options.
+Both options are possible and acceptable.
+The correct option should be selected based on the specific use case and client requirements.
 For other considered options see [older revision](https://github.com/magento/architecture/blob/48f2db6cc9f18a50b181b6a6b76cb0dbc81722cb/design-documents/storefront/configuraiton-propagation.md) of the document.

 #### 3.1.
 Configuration is Responsibility of the Client